BlueObelisk/chemicaltagger/README.md

 #ChemicalTagger Overview

 ChemicalTagger is a tool for semantic text-mining in chemistry; the associated publication can be found [here](http://dx.doi.org/10.1186/1758-2946-3-17).

-ChemicalTagger is available via Maven, and is on Maven Central:
+It is available on Maven Central:

 ```
 #!XML